-As this year closes I wonder how many of young artists will keep their journals in safe places.
+As this year closes I wonder how many of my craft monkeys will keep their journals in safe places.
 How many will survive until old age?
 Maybe only a few.

 I went into a 3rd grade class this week and asked last year’s students if any of them still worked in their visual journals.
 No one raised their hands.
 Several kids lost theirs.
 1 girl threw hers in the trash.
 In the trash.
 The trash.